 The interesting thing about this dish is it’s exactly the kind of thing I never would have eaten a few years ago.
 Two common flavorings in stir fry—soy sauce and ginger—are not my most favorite of flavors.
 People are always shocked when I tell them that!

 But I’ve made a lot of progress over the past few years.
-I actually like ginger now (in small doses), and I can tolerate soy sauce when it’s a base flavor in a sauce or marinade.
+I actually like ginger now, and I can tolerate soy sauce when it’s a base flavor in a sauce or marinade.
 You still won’t find me dousing my rice in soy sauce anytime soon, but I’m proud of my palate for evolving!
 And it’s evolved right into loving this simple, healthy, weeknight stir fry.
 I love this quick dinner!

 One of the biggest hurdles I think people have when they first start eating more healthfully is the increased time commitment for food prep.
 I can’t deny it.
 Cooking healthy, fresh, whole foods requires more prep time than hitting up a drive through or baking a frozen pizza.

-But, just because you want to eat healthier doesn’t mean you have to suddenly commit to cooking for three hours every day after work (you can if you like and it makes you happy, but you don’t have to).
+But just because you want to eat healthier doesn’t mean you have to suddenly commit to cooking for three hours every day after work (you can if you like and it makes you happy, but you don’t have to).
 There are tons of healthy recipes out there that are almost as fast as fast food.
-I’m a big believer in doing what you can with what you have when you have it.
-And if you have only a half hour to cook meal for your family on a busy Tuesday evening, buckle down and figure out how you can make the best of those 30 minutes!
+I’m a big believer in doing what you can with what you have, when you have it.
+And if you only have a half hour to cook a meal for your family on a busy Tuesday evening, then buckle down and figure out how you can make the most of those 30 minutes!

 This 30 minute Healthy Chicken Stir Fry is a great way to get in a ton of veggies into a weeknight supper.
 Serve it over top of brown rice for tons of fiber!